amilcarlucas/ardupilot/libraries/AP_FETtecOneWire/README.md

 The FETtec OneWire protocol supports up to 24 ESCs.
 As most copters only use at most 12 motors, Ardupilot's implementation supports only 12 to save memory.

+On this device driver the `SERVO_FTW_MASK` parameter must contain a single contiguous block of bits set, and bit0 (zero-indexed) must be a part of that set.
+The ESC IDs (one-indexed) set on the ESCs must also be a single contiguous block, but it can start at an ID different from 1.
+The max ID must be lower than 12.

 There are two types of messages sent to the ESCs:

 ### Configuration message